 - Consideration of sustainability risks that are risks of loss of value of underlying assets due to environmental or social events;

 - Sustainable investments in economic activities that contribute to environmental or social objectives.
 They include investments in EU-taxonomy eligible economic activities;

-The regulation applies from 10 March 2021 to financial products listed below and extends to their product manufacturers and their financial advisers who are located in the EU:
+As of 10 March 2021, SFDR applies to the financial products listed below and extends to their product manufacturers and their financial advisers who are located in the EU:

-- Portfolio managed by credit institutions or investment firms
+- Portfolios managed by credit institutions or investment firms

 - Insurance-based investment products (IBIPs)